TOPIC: What Is The Best Triathlete Training Workout?

 Who Would Benefit From This Type Of Workout?

 Those who would benefit from this type of workout include anybody seeking the above results, from average couch potatoes to future triathletes.
 Everyone can benefit from increased endurance and a healthier heart.
-I would recommend the beginner walk and run workout to those new to exercise or seeking fat loss.
+I recommend the beginner walk and run workout to those new to exercise or seeking fat loss.

 Who Would Not Benefit